chrisant996/clink-gizmos/README.md

 This is a collection of Lua scripts for use with [Clink](https://github.com/chrisant996/clink).

+> Note: This includes [clink-fzf](https://github.com/chrisant996/clink-fzf), so use either clink-gizmos or clink-fzf, but not both (using both results in duplication and warnings).
+Clink-gizmos contains a collection of scripts, and clink-fzf contains a single script.

 ## How To Install

 The easiest way to install it for use with your Clink is: